MastaTabs/at2/README.md

 knows to save them when such a function is called.
 This works for the Linux SDL i386 target.
 I have tested with the 2.6, 3.2.2 and 3.3.1 versions of the fpc compiler.
-My guess is, that the DOS and Windows variants should still work also.
+DOS and Windows variants are tested too and are working.

 MastaTabs (June 2024)